-Report: 2 men to be cleared in 1965 killing of Malcolm X
+2 men to be cleared in 1965 assassination of Malcolm X

 One of the civil rights era’s most controversial and compelling figures, Malcolm X rose to fame as the Nation of Islam’s chief spokesperson, proclaiming the Black Muslim organization’s message at the time: racial separatism as a road to self-actualization.
 He famously urged Black people to claim civil rights “by any means necessary.”

-He was gunned down as he began a speech in Harlem’s Audubon Ballroom on Harlem’s Audubon Ballroom on Feb.
+He was gunned down as he began a speech in Harlem’s Audubon Ballroom on Feb.
 21, 1965.

 Aziz, Islam and a third man, Mujahid Abdul Halim — known at the time of the killing as Talmadge Hayer and later as Thomas Hagan — were convicted of murder in March 1966 and sentenced to life in prison.

 Hagan said he was one of three gunmen who shot Malcolm X, but he testified that neither Aziz nor Islam were involved.
-They maintained throughout that they were innocent.
+The two, then known as Norman 3X Butler and Thomas 15X Johnson, maintained throughout that they were innocent.

+“Thomas 15 Johnson and Norman 3X Butler had nothing to do with this crime whatsoever,” Hagan said in a sworn statement in 1977.

-Islam, formerly Thomas 15X Johnson, was released two years later and died in 2009.
+Islam was released two years later and died in 2009.

+The Manhattan district attorney’s office publicly acknowledged it was considering reopening the case after Netflix aired a documentary series last year, “Who Killed Malcom X?”, that explored a theory by scholars that the two men were innocent and that some of the real killers had escaped.